ingallslab/lightmatrix/README.md

+# WIP

+everything here will be updated soon with more viable information

+\- Cody

 # PI CONTROL for co-cultures

 We want to create a system to control the input of light into the system.
 The light will cause a change in the population ratios, the output of which will be read in as a percentage of GFP producing cells to the total.